Get Your Consumer Dispute Case Packet — Resolve It in 30-90 Days

 Consumers in Buffalo earning $74,692/year can't absorb $14K+ in legal costs to fight a company that wronged them.
 That cost-barrier is exactly what corporations count on — and arbitration at $399 eliminates it.

-In the chilly winter of 2023, Teresa Martinez found herself at the center of a consumer dispute that would test her patience and resolve.
+In the chilly winter of 2023, the claimant found herself at the center of a consumer dispute that would test her patience and resolve.
 Teresa, a schoolteacher living in Buffalo, New York 14231, had purchased a high-end refrigerator from CoolTech Appliances on December 1, 2022, paying $2,450 in full.
 She was assured by the salesman, Mark Daniels, that the model came with a two-year full warranty—coverage that was a key factor in her decision.

 However, by early July 2023, Teresa noticed her refrigerator was no longer cooling properly.
 Her attempts to get CoolTech to honor the warranty were met with delays and excuses.
-Several repair visits were scheduled, but none resolved the issue — one technician failed to replace a defective compressor, while another cited “user error” causing the problem.
+Several repair visits were scheduled, but none resolved the issue — one technician failed to replace a defective compressor, while another cited user error” causing the problem.
 Frustrated, Teresa filed a formal complaint in August, but CoolTech rejected full responsibility, offering only a partial refund of $450.

 Arbitrator James O’Reilly, a retired judge with over 20 years of experience in consumer law, listened carefully.
 He questioned CoolTech’s inconsistent repair attempts and noted Teresa’s detailed documentation.
 After two hours of testimony and evidence review, O’Reilly ruled in favor of Teresa, ordering CoolTech to refund the full $2,450 purchase price and pay $200 in arbitration fees.